open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": false,
   "properties": {
     "host": {
-      "type": [
+      "description": "Configure host.\n If omitted or null, localhost is used.", "type": [
         "string",
         "null"
       ]
     },
     "port": {
-      "type": [
+      "description": "Configure port.\n If omitted or null, 9464 is used.", "type": [
         "integer",
         "null"
       ]
     },
     "without_scope_info": {
-      "type": [
+      "description": "Configure Prometheus Exporter to produce metrics without a scope info metric.\n If omitted or null, false is used.", "type": [
         "boolean",
         "null"
       ]
     },
     "with_resource_constant_labels": {
-      "$ref": "common.json#/$defs/IncludeExclude"
+      "description": "Configure Prometheus Exporter to add resource attributes as metrics attributes, where the resource attribute keys match the patterns.", "$ref": "common.json#/$defs/IncludeExclude"
     },
     "translation_strategy": {
-      "type": [
+      "description": "Configure how Prometheus metrics are exposed.
+Values include:\n \n          * UnderscoreEscapingWithSuffixes, the default.
+This fully escapes metric names for classic Prometheus metric name compatibility, and includes appending type and unit suffixes.\n          * UnderscoreEscapingWithoutSuffixes, metric names will continue to escape special characters to _, but suffixes won't be attached.\n          * NoUTF8EscapingWithSuffixes will disable changing special characters to _.
+Special suffixes like units and _total for counters will be attached.\n          * NoTranslation.
+This strategy bypasses all metric and label name translation, passing them through unaltered.\n \n         If omitted or null, UnderscoreEscapingWithSuffixes is used.", "type": [
         "string",
         "null"